CowboyLva/ebiomes/README.txt

 ################ebiomes##################
 #########################################

-Version 1.1.0 - By CowboyLv
+Version 1.1.1 dev - By CowboyLv

+Reducing the unregisters
+Previously reregister.lua unregistered all biomes, ore and decorations Now it unregisters only decorations
+Looking for a way that let's me reregister only selected decorations.

 ## Changes